This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 My travel blogging journey

 The only thing I paid for those first six months was a great hosting service which actually turned out to be super affordable.
-After a lot of research, I decided to go with one.com and I couldn’t be happier with my choice.
+After much research, I decided to go with one.com and couldn’t be happier with my choice.
 They are optimized for WordPress and have 24/7 chat support.
 You can literally start your own blog in less than five minutes with them!

 After so many months of not getting my blog to look and function like I wanted, I threw in the towel and decided to buy a theme.
-I set a budget of $50, sketched down the blog design I was imagining and went on a week-long hunt for the perfect theme.
-At last, I settled on an amazing blog theme called “Rosemary”, which is designed by Solopine and can be bought through themeforest.net.
+I set a budget of $50, sketched down the blog design I was imagining and went on a week-long hunt for the perfect theme called Audrey by 17th Avenue.

 After realizing that I could save a lot of time by spending a little bit of money, I took it a bit far and went on an e-course and e-book spending spree.
 Again not my smartest move!
 I think I have spent over $1000 on resources that were supposed to skyrocket my traffic and make me tons of money.
 Unfortunately, most of the courses I purchased were not worth the price.
 So if I were going to start all over again, these are the only two courses I would spend my hard earned cash on:

-When you’re first starting out I would recommend you to get the Building a Framework: The Ultimate Blogging Handbook by Abby.
-She turned her blog into a six-figure business in less than two years, so this girl definitely knows what she’s talking about.
-Everything from blog hosting to design, social media and monetizing is explained in detail so you don’t have to look anywhere else for information like I did.
+As mentioned above, when you’re first starting out I would recommend you to get the Pro Blogger Bundle by Create and Go.
+Lauren and Alex turned their blog into a six-figure-a-month business in less than two years, so they definitely know what they’re talking about.
+Everything from blog hosting to design, email marketing and SEO is explained in detail so you don’t have to look anywhere else for information as I did.

 When you have your basics figured out you should start to incorporate affiliate links, if you want to monetize your blog of course.
-The queen of affiliate marketing is Michelle behind the blog Making sense of cents.
-She earns over $100.000 a month from her blog and has put together an e-course called Making Sense of Affiliate Marketing, so you can step up your affiliate game too.
+The queen of affiliate marketing is Michelle behind the blog Making Sense of Cents.
+She earns over $100.000 a month from her blog and has put together a course called Making Sense of Affiliate Marketing so that you can step up your affiliate game too.
 I went from making about $2 from my affiliate links one month to over $600 the next after finishing her course.
-Definitely my favorite affiliate e-course, and I have taken several (4 to be exact) ?!
+Definitely, my favorite affiliate course and I have taken several (4 to be exact)!